 Take the time to ask questions about course structure, modules and content.
 If you know exactly what it is you’ll be learning, you will find it a lot easier to choose where to study.
 Don’t only think about topics you think you’ll enjoy learning about, but also if the taught topics are relevant to the career you wish to pursue.

-If you’re hoping to enjoy the social aspects of university as well as the academic parts, don’t be afraid to ask about clubs and societies, local amenities and the student experience in general.
-There’s no denying that the recreational side of things is of interest to many students– if it’s important to you, it’s always worth finding out more.
+If you’re hoping to enjoy the social aspects of university as well as the academic parts, don’t be afraid to ask about local amenities and the student experience in general.
+There’s no denying that the recreational side of things is of interest to many students – if it’s important to you, it’s always worth finding out more.

-Your timetable may or may not be of particular importance to you at open day stage, but if you’re planning on working while you study it’s a good idea to start planning as soon as possible.
-Finding out how many in-class hours your timetable consists of will help you get a head start with organising your other commitments.
+Your timetable may or may not be of particular importance to you at open day stage, but if you’re planning on working while you study it’s a good idea to start researching as soon as possible.
+Arden University is designed to be as flexible as possible, in order to fit around your home and work life.
+With only 8 hours of classroom learning per week, and the rest of your study done online, our blended learning programmes are created with your career obligations in mind.

 Student support may be something that you feel you can benefit from for any number of reasons.
 Any good university will have a solid student support system in place for anyone with worries, concerns or specific issues.
 Don’t forget to find out what kinds of support will be available to you – you may be pleasantly surprised by what’s on offer.